christc4/cork/README.md

 pub/ allowed the user to store css or /pub could also be used.

 It should be said, cork only has one central shell script, where everything is sourced.

+# Else

+To see a cork powered site, feel free to visit my page on http://95.179.238.202/

+Other cork powered sites include, http://akinzon.org, http://pariffin.org, http://mazumder.org